-Some athletes tend to focus all their attention on training, under the motto of training harder and harder, and that is fine, but a mistake is often made that can lead to performance plateaus and even injuries.
+Some athletes tend to focus all their attention on training, under the motto of training harder and harder, and that’s fine, but a mistake is often made that can lead to performance plateaus and even injuries.

 This common mistake is not paying attention to a part of preparation as important as the training itself: muscle recovery.